Trump Makes STUNNING 180 on Russia–Ukraine War & TORCHES the UN in EPIC Rant - SF639

 They must take control strongly and immediately of the unmitigated immigration disaster and the fake energy catastrophe before it's too late.

-Made up by people with evil intentions, and they're heading down a path of total destruction.
+The carbon footprint is a hoax made up by people with evil intentions, and they're heading down a path of total destruction.

-You know the carbon footprint was a big big thing a few years ago.
+You know, the carbon footprint was a big, big thing a few years ago.

-I remember hearing about the carbon footprint, and then President Obama would get into Air Force One, a massive Boeing seven forty-seven, and not a new one, an old one with old engines that spew everything into the atmosphere.
+And then President Obama would get into Air Force One, a massive Boeing 747, and not a new one, an old one with old engines that spew everything into the atmosphere.

-He'd talk about the carbon footprint, we must do so then it get in, and he'd fly from Washington to Hawaii to play a round of golf, and then he gets it.
+Then he'd get in and he'd fly from Washington to Hawaii to play a round of golf.

 Amazing.

-Because while they've been making these claims about loving the planet and standing up for the little guy against big business, they've been, as he just illustrated, getting on jets.
+Hypocrisy has been the undoing of the neoliberal left because while they've been making these claims about loving the planet and standing up for the little guy against big business, they've been, as he just illustrated, getting on jets.

 You have to discard that aspect of your ideology if you want to be taken seriously.